markteekman/accessible-astro-dashboard/README.md

 # Accessible Astro Dashboard

 This Dashboard theme is build upon the (awesome) [Astro Static Site Builder](https://astro.build/).
-This theme offers a couple of Accessibility components, a couple of example pages, some admin pages, a custom 404 page and some utility classes to get you building your project faster.
-Also check out the [Accessible Astro Components](https://github.com/markteekman/accessible-astro-components) npm package which can be used with (or without) this starter!
+To help you build your project *faster*, this theme includes some dedicated accessible components (such as a keyboard accessible and responsive navigation) and several components coming from the [Accessible Astro Components](https://github.com/markteekman/accessible-astro-components) npm package.
+This theme also includes example pages, admin pages, a custom 404 page and many **Design System** utility classes, patterns and primatives (such as grids, buttons, lists, spacings, sizes and more).

 [Live demo](https://dashboard.accessible-astro.dev)